PrestaShop/prestashop.github.io/news/_posts/2019-21-01-resilient-php-applications.md

 We will start to use it on the "so well-known" _gamification_ module soon, and the library will be available in PrestaShop in the next minor release (1.7.6).
 Step by step, we will make PrestaShop Core and native modules resilient to networks failures.

-As most of our work, we have released the circuit breaker under MIT license and on our main PrestaShop organization.
-You are very welcome to contribute the library and to fill issues if you have specific needs.
+The Circuit Breaker library is developed and distributed under the MIT license, like many other librairies and dependencies included in the PrestaShop project (example: Symfony).
+This way, it is possible for anyone to use it with any other project.
+Your feedback and your contribution are welcome: feel free to open pull requests and issues about your needs.